Ditch the glaze package and make your own spice mix for your Easter ham! This Honey Glazed Ham recipe will show you how easy it is.

 Instructions

-- In a small bowl, combine the remaining ingredients.
+- In a small bowl, combine the honey, brown sugar, cinnamon, cayenne, nutmeg, cloves, ginger, and allspice.
 The mixture will be thick, but spread over the ham as well as possible.
-If the whole ham isn’t covered, it’s ok.
+It’s ok if the whole ham isn’t covered.

 - Loosely cover the ham with foil.